 The University of York has been awarded 10 Commonwealth Distance Learning Scholarships by the Commonwealth Scholarship Commission in the United Kingdom (CSCUK) for 10 students.

-- Course Level: Scholarships are available for pursuing Masters Degree courses at University of York.
+- Course Level: Scholarships are available for pursuing Masters Degree courses at the University of York.

-- Study Subject: Commonwealth Distance Learning Scholarships by the Commonwealth Scholarship Commission in the United Kingdom (CSCUK) for students joining either the online Masters in Public Policy and Management or the Masters of Public Administration – International Development, commencing their studies in September 2018.
+- Study Subject: Commonwealth Distance Learning Scholarships by the Commission in the United Kingdom (CSCUK) for students joining the Masters of Public Administration – International Development, commencing their studies in September 2019.

 - Scholarship Award: The awards themselves are funded by the Department for International Development (DFID).